develHector/Getting-and-Cleaning-Data/README.md

 Instructions:
 * Fork a copy of "run_analysis.R" code located on the home page of this repo to your machine.
-* In R please source that code file.
+* Get into R and source that code file.
 * Execute the function "run" with an optional parameter pointing to where "UCI HAR Dataset" is located.
-*

 Note1: if "UCI HAR Dataset" resides on your current directory, just call the "run" function without parameters.
 Note2: I was unable to summarise (dplyr) an unknown set of columns, reason why in the code I needed to mention each one.